Home > Blogs > What is selenium? introduction to selenium...Read More

 20) What are the different types of annotations which are used in Selenium?

-JUnit annotations which can be used are:
+JUnit annotations that can be used are:

 To request a quote or want to meet up for a course discussion, contact us directly or fill out the form and we will get back to you promptly.